Corporate Governance report

-The organization of the Board of Directors is based on the law, the Articles of Incorporation and the Organizational Regulations.
-The last two of these may be viewed (in German) on the CPH website: https://cph.ch/en/investors/documentation/ (under “Articles of incorporation, regulations and description of duties”).
+The organization of the Board of Directors of CPH Chemie + Papier Holding AG is based on the law, the company’s Articles of Incorporation and its Organizational Regulations.
+The last two of these may be viewed (in German) on the CPH website at https://cph.ch/en/investors/documentation/ (under “Articles of incorporation, regulations and descriptions of duties”).

 The Board of Directors meets as often as business demands, and at least five times a year.
 The Board is quorate as long as a majority of its members are present.
 Resolutions are passed by a simple majority of the votes cast.
 The Chairman also has a vote, and has a further casting vote in the event of a tie.
-The Board met seven times in 2019, for four half-day sessions, two full-day sessions and a two-day strategy meeting.
-The Board further undertook a two-and-a-half-day trip to the USA with visits to the CPH Group’s Whippany and Louisville sites.
+The Board met eight times in 2021, for four full-day sessions, three half-day sessions and a two-day strategy meeting.
+Attendance was either in person or by video conference, in view of the coronavirus pandemic.
+All meetings were fully attended.

-The Board’s two-day strategy meeting is devoted to strategic issues and the medium-term development of the CPH Group and its divisions.
-The meeting is also attended by the full Group Executive Management and – for specific topics – members of the Divisional Management teams.
+The Board’s strategy meeting is devoted to strategic issues and the medium-term development of the CPH Group and its divisions.
+The meeting is also attended by the entire Group Executive Management and – for specific topics – members of the Divisional Management teams.

-The Chairman of the Board or their deputy convenes board meetings, leads the discussions and ensures that appropriate minutes are kept thereof.
+The Chairman of the Board or their deputy convenes board meetings, chairs the discussions and ensures that appropriate minutes are kept thereof.
 The Chairman also represents the Board towards outside parties.
 The Chairman is the immediate superior of the Group CEO.
-Apart from this, the Chairman has no special powers or authorities unless these are delegated to them by the Board or the urgency of a situation requires an immediate decision to be made.
+Apart from the above, the Chairman has no special powers or authorities unless these are individually delegated to them by the Board or the urgency of a situation requires an immediate decision to be made.

 The Finance & Auditing Committee